tlhutch/test-playbooks/README.md

 # ansibleworks-qa

-The build, test and deployment process for AnsibleWorks (AWX) is managed by [Jenkins](http://50.116.42.103).
+The build, test and deployment process for Ansible Tower is managed by [Jenkins](http://50.116.42.103).
 This document describes the relevant triggers, jobs and workflow.

 ## Build Triggers

-The following test events are used to trigger [AWX jenkins jobs](http://50.116.42.103/view/AWX/).
+The following test events are used to trigger [Tower jenkins jobs](http://50.116.42.103/view/Tower/).

 ### git-push

-Any time code changes are pushed into the [ansible-commander.git repository](https://github.com/ansible/ansible-commander), jenkins will trigger the [AWX_Unittest](http://50.116.42.103/view/AWX/job/AWX_Unittest/) job.
+Any time code changes are pushed into the [ansible-commander.git repository](https://github.com/ansible/ansible-commander), jenkins will trigger the [Test_Tower_Unittest](http://50.116.42.103/view/Tower/job/Test_Tower_Unittest/) job.

 ### git-tag

 Jenkins regularly monitors the [ansible-commander.git repository](https://github.com/ansible/ansible-commander) for the presence of [new tags](https://github.com/ansible/ansible-commander/releases).
 If a new git-tag is deteced, the production build process is triggered.
-The job used to detect the presence of new git-tags is [AnsibleWorks_Release_Tag_Scan](http://50.116.42.103/view/AWX/job/AnsibleWorks%20Release%20Tag%20Scan/).
+The job used to detect the presence of new git-tags is [Release_Tower](http://50.116.42.103/view/Tower/job/Release_Tower/).

 ### cron

-On a daily interval, jenkins will trigger the development build process with the job [Nightly_Build - AWX](http://50.116.42.103/view/AWX/job/Nightly%20Build%20-%20AWX/).
+On a daily interval, jenkins will trigger the development build process with the job [Nightly_Build - Tower](http://50.116.42.103/view/Tower/job/Nightly%20Build%20-%20Tower/).

 ### manual